aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 ## Functions and classes

-To finish, we'll need more passes:
+For these, we'll need more passes:

-* Given an AST, we first 'desugar' it, replacing some of the nodes with equivalent code in terms of simpler node types.
+* First we 'desugar' the AST, replacing some of the nodes with equivalent code that uses only simpler node types.
 (The language minus certain features is less sweet but equally nutritious.)
   CPython doesn't have this pass, though some have suggested it
   should: optimizations would be easier to express as AST rewrites than bytecode rewrites.
-(For example: rewrite `2+3` to `5`.)
-I don't do optimizations, but wrote it this way because some node types are a little simpler and substantially more readable to compile to other node types than to bytecode.
+(A trivial example: change `2+3` to `5`.)
+  Taibiter doesn't optimize, but it works this way because some node types are a little simpler and substantially more readable to compile to other node types than to bytecode.

-* We complain if the AST departs from our subset of Python.
+* We complain if the desugared AST departs from our subset of Python.
 CPython lacks this pass, of course, and we won't examine it.
-It's valuable in two ways: documenting what we claim to compile correctly, and keeping the user/developer from wasting time on apparent bugs on input it was never meant to support.
+It's valuable in two ways: documenting what we claim to compile correctly, and avoiding wasting time on apparent bugs on input it was never meant to support.

 * Then we analyze the scope of variables: their definitions and uses in classes, functions, and function-like scopes such as lambda expressions.
 Python's built-in `symtable` module can do this, but we can't use it!
-It requires a source-code string instead of an AST, and ASTs don't come with a method to give us back source code.
+It requires a source-code string, not an AST, and ASTs lack a method to give us back source code.
 In Tailbiter's early development I used `symtable` anyway, as scaffolding; this forced it to take textual source code instead of an AST for its input.
-(I would've wanted to write a new scope analyzer anyway, to make the compiler self-contained.)
+(I would've wanted to write a new scope analyzer regardless, to make the compiler self-contained.)

-* With this info in hand we generate bytecode as before.
+* With the scope info in hand we generate bytecode as before.

 <!-- XXX this line is for markdown formatting only XXX -->